-The core exercise included an assessment comprising strengths, weaknesses, opportunities and threats, which highlighted key issues in the various departments.
+The core exercise included an assessment comprising strengths, weaknesses, opportunities and threats of the Ministry, which highlighted key issues in the various Offices/Directorates/Divisions.
 These issues are transformed into strategic objectives to be addressed during the next five years.
-Furthermore, key aspects that emerged as hindrance in effecting the ministry's core mandate, being structural, infrastructural and budgetary constraints, were revealed.
-These issues are deemed as imperative components of the strategic plan, but would be insignificant if unaccompanied by Strategic Leadership and Management.
-In addition, the actual strategic plans have not been effective in that there is no regulatory framework governing the implementation of the plans which implies "non-enforcement" thereof.
-The fundamental aspects which are central to the strategic plan, such as the basis and the approach have been highlighted as pertinent to its success.
+Furthermore, key aspects that emerged as hindrances in effecting the Ministry's core mandate, being structural, infrastructural and budgetary, were reviewed.
+The issues are imperative components of the Strategic Plan.
+However, they would be insignificant if unaccompanied by Strategic Leadership and Management.
+The fundamental aspects which are central to the Strategic Plan, such as the basis and the approach have been highlighted as pertinent to its success.